January 4 is the application deadline to apply to Industrial-Organizational (I-O) Psychology for the following Fall semester.

 Step 4: Complete Departmental Required Documentation

-The following items must be emailed to our department Graduate Secretary (email address below):
+The following items must be emailed to our department Graduate Program Assistant (email address below):

 (i) Psychology Department Graduate Studies Admission Questionnaire